pizzawarrior/Node-CSV-Reader/README.md

 ### Troubleshooting:
 * Is there data in the database? <br>
-&nbsp;&nbsp;&nbsp;&nbsp; - With the server and Docker running, click on the postgres container inside Docker, and inside the Exec terminal run: `psql -U postgres -d csvdb -c "SELECT * FROM records;"`
+&nbsp;&nbsp;&nbsp;&nbsp; - With the server and Docker running, click on the postgres container inside Docker, and inside the Exec terminal run: `psql -U postgres -d csvdb -c "SELECT * FROM records limit 10;"`

 ### Notes On Current Configuration:
 If the containers are removed, do the following to successfully rebuild them: